© Crown copyright 2021

 - Renew your short-term medical driving licence (DVLA)

-- Check your Income Tax for the current year, with Her Majesty’s Revenue and Customs (HMRC)
+- Check your Income Tax for the current year (HMRC)

 - Sign in to your personal tax account (HMRC)